opauth/opauth/docs/migration-guide.rst

 - Run the following command: ``composer update``, to get the correct versions installed into the ``vendor`` directory.

 - Add ``require 'vendor/autoload.php';`` in your application to get composers autoloading, if you don't already have this.
   Make sure you have a recent composer version, which includes PSR4 support.
-If you run into errors, run: ``composer self-update``.
+If you run into errors, run:
+  ``composer self-update``.

-- You can keep the existing Opauth configuration array that you were using in v0.4
+- You can keep the existing Opauth configuration array that you were using in v0.4, although many configuration options have been removed.
+Please check the :doc:`configurations </configurations>` section to see the current options.

 - In the file where you create an Opauth instance, add the following line at the top::